Skip to navigation Skip to content Skip to footer

 • The award will recognize an athletic trainer at an RRAC institution who has distinguished themselves as a model of the profession of athletic training in personal conduct and professional allied health service to the RRAC and the student-athletes, coaches, and administrators of the RRAC.

-• Every athletic trainer that works in the RRAC will be eligible for the award
+• Every athletic trainer that works at an institution in the RRAC will be eligible for the award.

 • The RRAC Sports Information Director will email a ballot to all member institutions and collect/tally the votes.